My name is Charles. I call myself an “accidental activist.” This my story.

 Luckily, he said yes and we were married in August 2013.
 And that’s another story I’ll share at some point in the future.

 Although at the time I’m writing this I’m less than 6 months from my 50th birthday it seems that my journey has just begun, both as a married man and as an accidental activist.
-I’ll be sharing more on our blog, but for now I just want to say thank you for joining us, reading our stories, and sharing your own stories.
+Thank you for joining us, reading our stories, and sharing your own stories.

-Together we can make a difference, changing hearts, minds and lives.
-Welcome aboard and I hope you enjoy the journey!
-CLICK BELOW to make a donation and help us continue changing hearts, minds and lives.
+Together we can make a difference!
+CLICK HERE to make a donation and help us continue our important work to help change hearts, minds and lives.